 CBSE Class 10 English Term 1 Sample Paper 2021-2022 is provided here along with its Marking Scheme.
-Both the sample paper and marking scheme are available for download in PDF so that students can use these important resources at their convenience.
-The sample paper will help you know how MCQ of different types will be asked in the paper.
+Both the sample paper and marking scheme cum solution of the paper are available here for download in PDF so that students can use these important resources at their convenience.
+The sample paper will help you know how MCQs of different types will be asked in the paper.
 You will also get an idea about the difficulty level of the paper.
 You will be able to check the correct answers to all questions from the CBSE Marking Scheme.
 Practice all the questions thoroughly to perform well in your CBSE Class 10 English Term 1 Exam 2021-22.

 CBSE Class 10 English Language & Literature (184) Term 1 Sample Question Paper 2021-22

 2. Section A-READING has 18 questions.
 Attempt a total of 14 questions, as per specific instructions for each question.